mallardduck/old-rancher-kuberlr-kubectl/README.md

 Then we can still subsequently bump the Y or Z of that "rancher kuberlr" release to update all supported Rancher releases.

 # Upon move to `rancher/` do
+1. Request EIO create:
+   1. GitHub `rancher/kuberlr-kubectl` repo,
+   2. Docker Hub repo,
+   3. Secrets for the GitHub to push to dockerhub
+2. Find and replace `mallardduck/rancher-kuberlr-kubectl` to `rancher/kuberlr-kubectl`,
+3. Find and replace `mallardduck/rancher-kuberlr` to `rancher/kuberlr`,
-1. Find and replace `rancher-kuberlr-kubectl` to `rancher/kuberlr-kubectl`,
+4. Find and replace `rancher-kuberlr-kubectl` to `rancher/kuberlr-kubectl`,
-2. Find and replace `rancher-kuberlr` to `rancher/kuberlr`,
+5. Find and replace `rancher-kuberlr` to `rancher/kuberlr`,
+6. Update workflows to use EIO provided secrets
+7. Add renovate (maybe it'll help catch docker tags used to build)
-3. Review CIs and ensure all images and releases are published,
+8. Review CIs and ensure all images and releases are published,
-4. Send PRs (or create issues) to `rancher/charts` to update any usage of `rancher/kubectl` and `rancher/shell` to use correct `rancher/kuberlr-kubectl` image,
+9. Send PRs (or create issues) to `rancher/charts` to update any usage of `rancher/kubectl` and `rancher/shell` to use correct `rancher/kuberlr-kubectl` image,
-5. [PR Shell](https://github.com/rancher/shell/pull/249) to use the correct `rancher/kuberlr-kubectl` as the base for it.
+10. [PR Shell](https://github.com/rancher/shell/pull/249) to use the correct `rancher/kuberlr-kubectl` as the base for it.